- School Community Gym

 - Other Links

 In the fall of 2017, the Hansen School District was very fortunate to have an anonymous community member donate $1,000,000 towards a new gymnasium for the district and the community.
 After months of planning and preparation, the facility broke ground on the northwest corner of Walnut Avenue and Rock Creek Road in Hansen.
-We are excited and very grateful for this opportunity.
+The facility was completed this spring and is available for use by the community We are excited and very grateful for this opportunity.
 The positive benefit it will have on the district and the community in the years to come will be tremendous!

 Dome Technology was contracted to build the auxiliary gym, a $1 million structure located outside Twin Falls, Idaho, on the District 415 campus.
 The gym will feature a domed roof 120 feet in diameter built upon a 14-foot insulated-concrete-form stem wall.
 Total square footage is 11,310.